 Photocredit: Steve Spring –Marine Photo Bank

-STOP PLASTIC SMOG EMISSIONS (MICROPLASTIC AND MICROFIBRE POLLUTION)
+STOP PLASTIC AND TEXTILE SMOG EMISSIONS (MICROPLASTIC AND MICROFIBRE POLLUTION)

-WHY: Our washer and dryer lint is a source of pollutants into water bodies.
+WHY: Greywater is a source of pollutants into water bodies.

-HOW: Laundry textile waste (lint) is a resource that will contribute to generating jobs and ocean cleanup while producing valuable products and multiple revenue streams.
+HOW: Laundry textile waste (lint) is a resource that will contribute to generating jobs and ocean restoration while producing valuable products and multiple revenue streams.

-WHAT: PSECLS, a new venture that works jointly with governments, brand and industry programs to design and implement a closed-loop, lint recovery and re-utilization system.
+WHAT: PTSECLS, a new venture that works jointly with governments, brand and industry programs to design and implement a closed-loop, lint recovery and re-utilization system.

 When we wash our clothing, most lint ends up in the sewage through the water discharge.
-Scientists report that household washing machines seem to be a major source of recently termed “plastic smog,” microplastic pollution detected on ocean shorelines worldwide.
+Scientists have confirmed that household washing machines are a significant source of recently termed “plastic smog,” microplastic pollution detected on ocean shorelines worldwide.
 On average, hundreds of thousands of microplastic fibres -such as bits of polyester and acrylic smaller than the head of a pin- can be discarded by one single synthetic item during one wash.

-Fish ingest these microplastics and end up on our plates.
+Fish that ingest plastic microfibres may end up on our plates.

-Additionally, after you throw out the lint captured by your dryer, the waste is sometimes incinerated along with other garbage you’ve thrown out.
-Other dryer machine waste ends up in the landfill from where it can get airborne and pollute the air, land and fall into waterways.
-Organic components such as cotton and wool will release greenhouse gases as they biodegrade.
+Additionally, after we throw the lint captured by our dryer in the garbage, they are sometimes incinerated.
+Other dryer machine lint ends up in landfills from where it can get airborne and pollute the air, land and reach waterways.

-PROVIDES a scientific, integrative and regenerative Plastic Smog Emissions Closed Loop System – PSECLS.
+PROVIDES a clear, integrative and regenerative Plastic and Textile Smog Emissions Closed Loop System.

-PSECLS PREVENTS “plastic smog” from polluting Our Ocean and creates high-value products and textiles.
+PREVENTS “plastic and textile smog” from polluting Our Ocean and contaminating the Seafood web.

-RECOVERS wastewater for reuse and microfibre resources and turns Plastic Smog into money.
+RECOVERS wastewater and microfibre resources for reuse, turning Plastic and Textile Smog into money.

-2017 Think Beyond Plastic New Plastics Economy Investor Forum & Innovation Showcase.
+2017 Presenter at the Think Beyond Plastic New Plastics Economy Investor Forum & Innovation Showcase.
 New York City

 2016 Honorable Mention in Think Beyond Plastics competition in the category Most Innovative, Emerging Business

-Plastic Smog Emissions Closed Loop System Technology and Service Providers
+Plastic and Textile Smog Emissions Closed Loop System Technology and Service Providers

 PMO polymer business intelligence, top consulting service to enable the sustainable innovation process development through a dynamic creative quantification approach.

-Dunder Koch Arquitecture, a specialist in high-performance materials.
+Dunder Koch Arquitecture is a specialist in high-performance materials.
 Focused on innovation and sustainability.
 A designer of bricks or slates potentially made from lint and wood composite.

-Opcycle, uses innovative recycling platforms to foster community and economic development in areas with limited access to markets and materials.
-Opcycle focuses on creating custom-made solutions with low technical requirements that can be community run and that are adapted for each case.
+Opcycle uses innovative recycling platforms to foster community and economic development in areas with limited access to markets and materials.
+Opcycle focuses on creating custom-made solutions with low technical requirements that can be community-run and that adapted for each case.

 David Bromley, Engineer with a Master’s degree in Chemical Engineering specializing in water and waste-water treatment, inventor of Nanoflotation filtration.
 Responsible for the deployment and operations of the Nanoflotation filtration system.